Two phones, two years: How North and South Korea reconnected

 The village is home to 33 communications lines between South and North Korea, according to the Ministry of Unification.

-Despite constant military presence, Panmunjom is known as a peace village.
+Despite a constant military presence, Panmunjom is known as a peace village.
 It was here that the two sides signed an armistice agreement in 1953, ending three years of active combat in the Korean War.

 But it was also here that defector Oh Chong Song was shot in November as he fled south by fellow North Korean soldiers, who violated the armistice by firing into the DMZ.